Highest Level of Parent Education, by Child's Level of School Connectedness

 Download & Other Tools

-- Definition: Highest level of education completed by parents of public school students in grades 7, 9, 11, and non-traditional programs, by child's level of school connectedness (e.g., in 2015-2017, an estimated 29.7% of California students in grades 7, 9, 11, and non-traditional programs with low levels of school connectedness had at least one parent who completed a 4-year college degree).
+- Definition: Estimated percentage of public school students in grades 7, 9, 11, and non-traditional programs, by level of school connectedness and highest level of education completed by a parent or guardian (e.g., in 2017-2019, 27.1% of California students in grades 7, 9, 11, and non-traditional programs with low levels of school connectedness had a parent or guardian who completed a 4-year college degree).

 - Measures of Demographics on Kidsdata.org